NaturalNode/natural/docs/typescript.md

 import { WordTokenizer } from '../lib/natural'
 ```

+# Standard syntax

-For the Typescript syntax [ts-standard](https://standardjs.com/#typescript) is applied.
+For the Typescript syntax [`ts-standard`](https://standardjs.com/#typescript) is applied.
 This checked with superlinter on pull requests and commits.